DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 ```

 ### <a name="InitXenchainSDK"></a> Initialize Xenchain SDK
-Please ensure that you execute the code below first before proceeding to other features of the SDK.
+Please ensure that you execute the code below first with the callback called before proceeding to other features of the SDK.
 If not, other features will not run or will produce errors.
 ```javascript
 cordova.plugins.XenchainSDK.initSDK(String apiKey, String apiURL, boolean onPremSaveData, successCallback, errorCallback);
 ```